 - All Volcano House services, including Nāmakanipaio Campground

-- The Kahuku Unit is closed Monday through Friday, and is open Saturday and Sunday from 9 a.m. to 4 p.m.
+- The Kahuku Unit is closed Monday through Wednesday, and is open Thursday through Sunday from 9 a.m. to 4 p.m.

 - Businesses in the park that meet local and federal public health requirements will also reopen with limited services, including Kilauea Military Camp, Volcano Art Center Gallery and the park’s non-profit partner, Hawai‘i Pacific Parks Association.
 Contact the businesses directly for details.